intel/rohd/doc/user_guide/_get-started/02-installation.md

 You also may be interested to join the [ROHD Forum](https://github.com/intel/rohd/wiki/ROHD-Forum) periodic meetings with other users and developers in the ROHD community.
 The meetings are open to anyone interested!

-Be sure to note the minimum Dart version required for ROHD specified in pubspec.yaml (at least 2.14.0).
-If you're using the version of Dart that came with Flutter, it might be older than that.
+Be sure to note the minimum Dart version required for ROHD specified in pubspec.yaml (at least 2.18.0).

 ## Package Managers for Hardware